NaufilAsar/java_fundamentals/README.md

 - All of the topics covered

 ## code.java
-- demonstration of all topics in syntactical form
+- Demonstration of all topics in syntactical form